flightaware/kafkatcl/README.md

 Return the partition number that the Kafka consistent partitioner will return for the given key for the number of partitions defined for the topic.

+If zero partitions are defined, which can occur during topic creation, **info consistent_partition** will return -1.

 * *$topic* **delete**

  Delete the producer object, destroying the command.